haiquangtran/Exam-Notes/SQL-SERVER-2012-2014.md

     - SQL server won't necessarily physically process all expressions at the same point in time, but it has to produce a result as if it did (conceptually).
 This is different to other programming languages where it's usually evaluated from left to right.
 But T-SQL is different.

 ## Querying and Managing XML Data
+  - You can use the FOR XML clause of the SELECT T-SQL statement to product XML.
+  - Use the OPENXML function to shred XML to tables.
   - **XML**
     - Element-centric means that the attributes are all nested in their own elements
     - Attribute-centric means their are attributes on the element, rather than the attributes being nested.